rhys-vdw/bookshelf-api-proposal/main.md

 // -> [{id: 1, name: 'Watermelon', ...}, {id: 2, name: 'Vodka', ...}]

 createListPromise.tap(items =>

-  items[0].name = 'Wading pool';
+  // Let's apply some 'business logic' and modify the list. items[0].name = 'Wading pool';
   items[1].qty = 100;

+  // We can save these changes back to the database.

   ShoppingList.save(items);
   // SQL: